CSCI4850/S19-team1-project/README.md

 8. Click the "Start" button that appears below the final to view the network's predictions for an image in the set.
 Use the "Next" and "Previous" buttons to cycle through images.

 ### Interpreting the Results
 If fed images with noisy backgrounds, you'll find that the network has a difficult time classifying images correctly.
 Stripes of contrasting color in the background may result in the network predicting Paper more often than other categories.
 Images with brown backgrounds may be predicted as Cardboard.
+This indicates that the network needed to be trained on a dataset with more image variety.

+You'll also find that the network tends to have difficulty distinguishing plastic, glass, and metal, likely due to the fact that it learned these three categories tend to have a luster about them and can often be similarly shaped (at least when it comes to bottles).